-Through the Academy we continually focus on the importance of both indivudal rights and responsibilities.
-We encourage students to express their opinions in an acceptable way, taking in to account the impact that their thoughts can have on others.
-We work closely with a range of local public bodies including the police and the local authority to ensure that students are aware of the risks and expectations on their local community
+"An understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others such as the courts maintain independence"Throughout the Academy we continually focus on the importance of both individual rights and responsibilities.
+We encourage students to express their opinions in an acceptable way, taking into account the impact that their opinions can have on others.
+We work closely with a range of local public bodies, including the police and the local authority, to ensure that students are aware of the risks and expectations on their local community.